Schlaefer/Saito/docs/api-v1.md

 Response:

-On success current shouts same as "shouts GET".
+On success responses with all current shouts.
+Same as "shouts GET".